3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 2. We take this output table and INNER JOIN it with concept.

-Notice that both of these JOINs have separate ON statements.
-For the first join, we have:
+Some tips: Notice that both of these JOINs have separate ON statements.
+For the first join, we could have:

 INNER JOIN procedure_occurrence AS po